mniami/autofittextview/README.md

 # AutoFitTextView
+Android component that solve the problem with not auto fiting content to the boundaries.
+Working on scaling instead of font size changing.
+Can operate on any view inside the container which is ScrollView.

 ## Component condition
-Please notice it is very early version of this product.
+Please notice it is early version of this product.

 ## Problem solving
-Implementation that auto fit your internal layout to the boundries defined by wrapped **ScrollView**.
+Auto fit your internal layout content to the boundries defined by wrapped **ScrollView**.

 ## The reason behind
 I cannot find any good solution that fit my internal content to the boundries so I decided to write it from sratch by my own.